Asian ptosis surgery New York

 Details of the surgery

 Although there are many causes of ptosis, the condition is almost always treated the same way – with a simple and straightforward surgery.
-Prior to your procedure, you will need to follow a set of guidelines to prevent complications.
+Prior to your New York ptosis surgery, you will need to follow a set of guidelines to prevent complications.
 For example, you’ll be advised to avoid blood thinning medications like ibuprofen, and ensure that any chronic eye problems are properly managed in advance.
 During your initial consultation, Dr. Kwak will thoroughly review your medical history to identify any issues that could pose a problem during the procedure, ensuring that he takes the necessary steps to minimize your risks.

 To perform the actual surgery, Dr. Kwak will make an incision in the upper eyelid.
 Through that opening, he will remove excess skin and fat, while tightening the levator and superior tarsal muscles that are contributing to the problem.
 Once the condition has been addressed and your eyelids have been successfully elevated, he will carefully close the incisions to ensure that any resulting scars are hidden from view.Get Started